DavidDaish/freecad_sphinx_docs/readme.md

 ## Building the documentation automatically on change

-To autogenerate sphinx documenetation when you make a source code change, edit the `varaibles_file` and set the variables to their appropriate values, suitable for your personal development enviroment.
+To auto-generate sphinx documentation when you make a source code change, edit the `variables_file` and set the variables to their appropriate values, suitable for your personal development environment.

 They are, respectively: